-- (i) A forecast horizon of three years was used.
-The forecast horizon comprises the three-year plan drafted in the last quarter of the 2016 financial year, whereafter a perpetuity growth rate of 6.5% (2015: 3.7%) is used. - (ii) The values assigned to the three-year plan revenue and cost growth assumptions reflect current trends, anticipated market developments and management's experience. - (iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate.
-The long-term growth rate used is purely for the impairment testing of goodwill under IAS 36 Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - (iv) A discount rate of 13.5% (2015: 12.5%) per annum, being the group's pre-tax weighted average cost of capital, was used.
-The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the Clicks business, both businesses largely operate within South Africa and are subject to similar market risks. - Management believes that any reasonable possible change in any of these assumptions would not cause the carrying amount to exceed their recoverable amount. - 11.2 The same assumptions were applied to Kala Hari as this company is in the same business as UPD and accordingly none of the assumptions would change significantly.
-The fact that Kala Hari operates out of Botswana was considered, but this is also not expected to change the assumptions.
-The goodwill relating to Kala Hari has been attributed to the UPD business as a cash-generating unit. - 11.3 Due to the synergies that arose on acquisition, the goodwill relating to the purchase of the pharmacy business from Amalgamated Pharmacy Group has been attributed to the Clicks business as a cash-generating unit, which represents the lowest level within the group at which the goodwill is monitored for internal management purposes.
+- A forecast horizon of three years was used.
+The forecast horizon comprises the three-year plan drafted in the last quarter of the 2017 financial year, whereafter a perpetuity growth rate of 6.5% (2016: 6.5%) is used. - (ii) The values assigned to the three-year plan revenue and cost growth assumptions reflect current trends, anticipated market developments and management's experience. - (iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate.
+The long-term growth rate used is purely for the impairment testing of goodwill under IAS 36 - Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - (iv) A discount rate of 14.0% (2016: 13.5%) per annum, being the group's pre-tax weighted average cost of capital, was used.
+The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the Clicks business, both businesses largely operate within South Africa and are subject to similar market risks.

+Management believes that any reasonably possible change in any of these assumptions would not cause the carrying amounts to exceed their recoverable amounts.

+- 11.2 The same assumptions were applied to Kalahari as this company is in the same business as UPD and accordingly none of the assumptions would change significantly.
+The fact that Kalahari operates out of Botswana was considered, but this is also not expected to change the assumptions.
+The goodwill relating to Kalahari has been attributed to the UPD business as a cash-generating unit. - 11.3 Due to the synergies that arose on acquisition, the goodwill relating to the purchase of the pharmacy business from Amalgamated Pharmacy Group has been attributed to the Clicks business as a cash-generating unit, which represents the lowest level within the group at which the goodwill is monitored for internal management purposes.